speedment/speedment-doc/pages/stream_fundamentals.md

 map    : Assian -> assian
 forEach: assian
 ```
 So, in the end, the stream delivered the elements "adam", "alice" and "assian" as expected.
-Note how `sort` needs to retrieve all the element via the `filter' stage before it can emit result to the next stage.
+Note how `sort` needs to retrieve all the element via the `filter` stage before it can emit result to the next stage.

 {% include prev_next.html %}